bantic/image-evol/README.md

 - [x] write the similarity code
 - [x] write mutation code
 - [x] write loop to mutate
-- [ ] try to make mutate faster -- mutate in-place
+- [x] try to make mutate faster -- mutate in-place (this worked -- way, way faster)
-- [ ] try to make mutate faster -- see how it changes with _many_ more line segments
+- [x] try to make mutate faster -- see how it changes with _many_ more line segments -- no problem with even as many as 500 segments
+- [ ] create a pool of mutation candidates and select the best ones at each iteration -> improve the convergence

 ## later todos